Bench182/exorium/README.md

 **Host & provider:**
 - [Etile](https://github.com/Etile0/)
 ---
+### contributions
+Anyone is free to contribute to Protopaw as long as they follow the [Contribution guidelines](https://github.com/FireGamingYT/protogen/blob/master/CONTRIBUTING.md).
+Contributions can be done through [forks](https://github.com/FireGamingYT/protogen/network/members).
+In your fork you can edit, add and remove code.
+After you did that, you are always free to make a [pull request](https://github.com/FireGaming/protogen/pulls/).
+They will then be reviewed by one of the [main developers](https://github.com/FireGamingYT/protogen#protopaw-team).

+---
 ### Commands
 All available commands are listed here.
 This list may not be fully up-to-date at all times.
 Please report this in an issue if it's not complete, or make a [pull request](https://github.com/FireGamingYT/protogen/pulls/) With a complete list.
 Note that for making a pull request you will need to [fork](https://github.com/FireGamingYT/protogen/network/members) this repository first, and edit the fork's readme.
 Prefixes of this bot are `?` and `pp `